trishume/trishume.github.com/_posts/2022-12-10-one-machine-twitter.md

 The above simplified Twitter architecture doesn't serve the whole simplified Twitter from one machine, and relies on stateless frontend machines to serve the consumer API and web pages.
 Can we also do that on the main machine?
 Let's start by imagining we'll serve up a maybe 64KB static page with a long cache timeout, and uses some minimized JS to fetch the binary tweet timeline and turn it into DOM.

+A [benchmark for fast HTTP servers](https://www.techempower.com/benchmarks/#section=data-r21&test=plaintext) shows a single machine handling 7M simple requests per second.
+That's way above our average-case estimate of 15k/s from above, so there's comfortable room to handle peaks and estimation error.
+Browser caches and people leaving tabs open on our static main page will probably also save us bandwidth serving it too.
+However HTTP is practically deprecated for providing no security.

 <div class="calca">
+  <p>Could we fit the bandwidth for 15k/s on a small NIC even without caching?
+Yes.</p>
   <pre><code><span class="d">home page rate on a small connection</span> = <span class="n">10</span><span class="u">Gbit</span>/<span class="u">s</span> / <span class="n">64</span><span class="u">KB</span> <span class="k">in</span> <span class="n">1</span>/<span class="u">s</span> <span class="t">=&gt;</span> <span class="ans"><span class="n">19,073.4863</span>/<span class="u">s</span></span>
   </code></pre>
 </div>

-A [benchmark for fast HTTP servers](https://www.techempower.com/benchmarks/#section=data-r21&test=plaintext) shows a single machine handling 7M simple requests per second.
-That's way above our average-case estimate of 15k/s from above, so there's comfortable room to handle peaks and estimation error.
-Browser caches and people leaving tabs open on our static main page will probably also save us bandwidth serving it too.
-However HTTP is practically deprecated for providing no security.

 I spent a bunch of time Googling for good benchmarks on HTTPS server performance.
 Almost everything I found was articles claiming [the performance penalty over HTTP is negligible](https://istlsfastyet.com/) by giving CPU overhead numbers in the realm of 1% which include application CPU.
 The symmetric encryption for established connections with [AES-ni instructions](https://calomel.org/aesni_ssl_performance.html) is actually fast at gigabytes per core-s, but it's the public key crypto to establish sessions that's worrying.
 When they do give out raw overhead numbers [they say numbers like 3.5ms to do session creation crypto](https://blogs.sap.com/2013/06/23/whos-afraid-of-ssl/) as if it's tiny, which it is for most people, but we're not being most people!
 That's only 300 sessions/core-s!
 I can find some [HTTPS benchmarks](https://h2o.examp1e.net/), but they usually simulate a small number of clients so don't test connection establishment.

 What likely saves us is [session resumption and tickets](https://hpbn.co/transport-layer-security-tls/#tls-session-resumption), where browsers cache established crypto sessions so they can be resumed in future requests.
 This means we may only need to handle 1 session negotiation per user-week instead of multiple per day, and thus it's probably possible for an HTTPS server to hit [100k requests/core-s](https://h2o.examp1e.net/benchmarks.html) under realistic loads (before app and bandwidth overhead).
 So even though I can't find any actually good high-performance HTTPS server benchmarks, I'm going to say **The machine can probably directly serve the web requests too.**

-I think there's a 25% chance conditional on an RPC backend working, that you couldn't also serve web requests, even with a custom HTTP3 stack that used [DPDK](https://www.dpdk.org/) and very optimized static cached pages for a minimalist Twitter, with most uncertainty being maybe session resumption or caches can't hit that often.
+I think there's a 75% chance, conditional on an RPC backend fitting, that you could also serve web requests.
+Especially with a custom HTTP3 stack that used [DPDK](https://www.dpdk.org/) and very optimized static cached pages for a minimalist Twitter, with most uncertainty being maybe session resumption or caches can't hit that often.

 ## Live updating and infinite scroll